Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 meeting environment, it's time to also see the limitations of meetings as a software developer communication tool.

 You can't afford to have meetings all the time and, in an agile environment, you also can't afford to have your approvals, questions and reviews wait for the next meeting.

+{% include callout.html
-So if meetings are your only tool then your development process comes down to put up with open office like constant interruptions or suffer regularly doing the wrong thing or the wrong way.
+content="Relying soley on meetings means choosing between interruptions and regularly doing the wrong thing or the wrong way." type="warning" %}

 ### Working by yourself is too cold
 There is a class of problems that can be solved with limited interaction with others.
 Let's call